Follow us

 Not only do items get sent back, but you’ll still be on the hook for much of the fees even without the revenue (making them even worse than replacements).
 What’s worse is if the products come back to you in a condition not fit to be resold - you lose money twice.
 What’s more is that returns will also likely have a knock-on effect on your star ratings, which can have a disastrous impact if it dips below 4 stars.

-As an e-commerce seller, you simply can't afford to let returns increase too much.
+As an ecommerce seller, you simply can't afford to let returns increase too much.
 As with any problem, the first step is figuring out the root of the problem: why are people returning their purchases?
 This is where a returns audit will be important.
 Once you have an answer to that question, you can get on with fixing it.

 Comfty

-One brand that did a returns audit with Onsite is Comfty, a home and furniture seller.
+One brand that did a returns audit with Onsite Support is Comfty, a home and furniture seller.
 They were able to break down more than 60% of the problems that Comfty was having, which included things like having sub-par instructions for the product, missing or damaged parts, too many difficulties in assembly, and poor customer service, among other factors.

 Onsite implemented the “get product support” button on Amazon, which redirected customers to a customized landing page - which OnSite also helped design - to sort out any after-purchase support issues that they may be having.